microsoft/hands-on-lab-redis/docs/workshop.md

 ![Cosmos DB Upload Item](./assets/cosmos-db-upload-item.png)

-The number of products in the screenshot can differ from the number of products you have in your file.
+*The number of products in the screenshot can differ from the number of products you have in your file.*

-Now if you close the **Upload Item** window and click on the **Refresh** button, you should see the data in your database:
+Now, if you close the **Upload Item** window and click on the **Refresh** button, you should see the data in your database:

 ![Cosmos DB Data](./assets/cosmos-db-data.png)

-You have now seeded your database with the data you will use in this Hands On Lab.
+You have now seeded your database with the data for this Hands On Lab.

 ## Redis basics